-SDG&E would direct-bury replacement steel poles where possible or install self-supported steel poles on poured or micro-pile foundations, as local conditions require.
-Attachment C: Typical Drawings provides typical drawings of each type of pole and foundation that would be removed or installed.
+SDG&E would direct-bury replacement steel poles where possible or install foundation-supported steel poles on poured or micro-pile foundations, as local conditions require.
+Attachment E: Typical Drawings provides typical drawings of each type of pole and foundation that would be removed or installed.
 Tangent poles and angle poles have a maximum installed height of approximately 120 feet.
-SDG&E will design and install all new poles to conform to the guidelines in the Suggested Practices for Avian Protection on Power Lines Manual developed by the Avian Power Line Interaction Committee (APLIC).
+SDG&E will design and install all new structures in compliance with the guidelines in the Suggested Practices for Avian Protection on Power Lines Manual developed by the Avian Power Line Interaction Committee (APLIC).
 A detailed discussion of pole installation methods is provided in Section 7.2 Methods.

-4.0.1 Conductor Installation
+4.1.1 Conductor Installation